 I am a proud father of three young boys, a frustrated Brit (at times), and a devoted Crystal Palace fan (UK soccer team).
 Professionally, I work as a professor of Digital Media Design at the University of Connecticut.
-My research area is creativity inside design thinking.
-Within this topic I focus on the design and integration of digital media products in education and offer professional development to support this effort.
+My research area is creativity, design thinking, and education technology.
 I’ve also produced some super low-budget documentary films.
-Creativity in Education: Exploring the Imbalance is available on Amazon Prime.
-Although dated, this film offers a summary of creativity in education, particularly from an accountability and assessment perspective.
-I’m also working on a sequence of shorter films exploring education issues that impact the Class of 2032 and beyond.
+Perhaps most relevant is Creativity in Education: Exploring the Imbalance.
+Although dated, the film summarizes creativity in education, particularly from an accountability and assessment perspective.

 I am always happy to connect via LinkedIn or Twitter.
-I also offer professional development on Digital Media Design for Learning and Teacher Creativity using new technology.
-Check out some of my other projects below:
+I also offer professional development on Digitl Media Design for Learning and Teacher Creativity using new technology.
+Check out some of my other professional projects below: